vasilis-exo/magnolia-spa/README.md

 ### Import:

-Use the 'Import' action (with nothing selected) and select appropriate file from `/magnolia/_dev/content-to-import/`, either `website.react-minimal.yaml` or `website.angular-minimal.yaml`.
+Use the 'Import' action (with nothing selected) and select the appropriate file from `/magnolia/_dev/content-to-import/`, either `website.react-minimal.yaml` or `website.angular-minimal.yaml`.

 ### Manually: